evelynfoy/fun-online-quiz-game/README.md

 # Fun Online Quiz Game

 This project is to build a fun Online Quiz game.
-It shoule provide entertainment for it's audience.
+It should provide entertainment for it's audience.
 It targets all ages who like quizes.
 This is a fully responsive quiz game that supplies as many questions as user decides.
 It allows them to pick a level and a topic .
 It has a score tracking system that keeps track of the score as they go throuugh the questions and provides feedback after each question.
 They can restart the gane at any time if they choose to change the topic or level.